 In 1839 there was friction between the Cherokee, Kickapoo, and Shawnee Indians and the white settlers in Northeast Texas.
-The Indians, who had obtained squatters’ rights to the land, from both Spanish and Mexican authorities, were promised title to the land on February 23, 1836, in a treaty made by Sam Houston, representing the provisional government the new Texas Republic.
+The Indians, who had obtained squatters’ rights to the land from both Spanish and Mexican authorities, were promised title to the land on February 23, 1836, in a treaty made by Sam Houston, representing the provisional government of the new Texas Republic.
 Though the agreement substantially reduced the Cherokee landholdings, the Cherokee agreed, believing it finally gave them a permanent home.
 Though the treaty was signed in 1836, it was rejected by the Texas Senate in 1837, despite Houston’s insistence.

 For the next two days, the Indians insisted they were willing to leave but refused to sign the treaty because of a clause that would give them an armed escort out of the republic.
-On July 15th, the Texans threatened to march on the village immediately if the treaty wasn’t accepted and a white flag was flown over the camp.
+On July 15, the Texans threatened to march on the village immediately if the treaty wasn’t accepted, and a white flag was flown over the camp.
 When this did not occur, the Texans attacked, leaving some 18 Indians dead and three Texans killed.

 The Cherokee then began to flee, and the next morning, the troops engaged them once again near the headwaters of the Neches River.
 The Indians were forced to the Neches bottom, where Chiefs Bowl, Big Mush, and several warriors were killed.
 After the last fighting near Grand Saline, it was estimated that more than 100 Indians had been killed or wounded in the engagements.
 The Battle of the Neches ended the Indian troubles in east Texas, as most of the tribe had moved into Indian Territory.
 A few renegades continued to live a fugitive existence in Texas and even continued to fight against the Texans, but they had little success.
 Others took up permanent residence in Mexico.